 Luckily, ContractSafe lets you set automatic alerts so everyone gets notified when you’re waiting on their signature.
 And they can hand over their John Hancock any way they’d like — e-signatures accepted or images digital signatures generated online.

-Once everyone’s signed, the contract gets securely encrypted and stored in a contract repository.
+Once everyone’s signed, the contract gets securely encrypted and stored in a cloud-based contract repository.
 Your contract repository is like a bank vault, and CLM software is your teller.
 It ensures that only approved and vetted parties have access to the contract, and can help you retrieve what you need when you need it.

 5. Ongoing Contract Management and Renewal

 Now it’s your time to shine.
 Lace up your sneakers, fill your water bottle, and embark on your hike.